PothireddyAkhilKumarReddy/guidewire-hackathon-CoreX/README.md

 These disruptions reduce working hours and cause **loss of income**.

-Currently, gig workers do not have insurance protection for such income loss.
+Currently, gig workers do not have insurance protection specifically designed for such income loss.

-GigShield AI solves this problem by creating an **AI-powered parametric insurance system** that automatically compensates gig workers when disruptions occur.
+GigShield AI aims to solve this problem by providing an **AI-powered parametric insurance platform that automatically compensates gig workers when disruptions occur.**

 ---